With the “Excluded Resources” feature, you can tell NitroPack not to optimize:

 For external resources, you must enter the resource URL.

-For inline resources, write down a single line of code that’s unique to the resource.
+For inline resources (code that is inside the HTML), write down a single line of code that’s unique to the resource.
 NitroPack will recognize the line and exclude the entire resource.

 Also, don’t include the <script> or <style> tag.